supnovv/funbase/README.md

-# funbase
+# lnlylib

-A fun base for native development.
+A series of code libraries to speed up application development.